 How to Make the Best Turkey Gravy

-This easy turkey gravy starts with turkey drippings: the juices, and liquid left in the bottom of the pan after roasting your turkey.
-The drippings are packed with flavor and are essential to make the BEST turkey gravy.
+This easy gravy starts with turkey drippings: the juices and liquid left in the bottom of the pan after roasting your turkey.
+The drippings are packed with flavor and are essential to make the BEST gravy.

 You can make it while the turkey is resting after removing it from the oven so it’s usually the last step in my Thanksgiving cooking schedule (see this post for my printable Thanksgiving planner.)

-- Use a large spoon to skim the fat off the surface of the drippings, reserving 4 tablespoons which you’ll place in a large saucepan.
-Also, reserve 1 cup of the drippings.
+- Use a large spoon to skim the fat off the surface of the drippings, reserving 4 tablespoons of the fat, which you’ll place in a large saucepan.
+Set aside 1 cup of the drippings in a separate container.

 - In the saucepan, heat the turkey fat along with the carrots, onion, celery, and thyme.
 Cook over medium heat until the veggies are soft, about 8 minutes.